CalliStef/Callista-Lucia/docs/customization.md

 <div style="background-color: #ffdfbf; padding: 14px; border-radius: 4px; color: black" >
 <img align="left" width="45" height="45" src="https://cdn-icons-png.flaticon.com/128/3209/3209265.png?raw=true" alt="note-icon-png"> <strong>Note:</strong> <br>
-Since we prototyped on a master component, all the other checkbox components on the User Dashboard frame are prototyped as well!
+Since we prototyped on a master component, all the other checkbox components on the "User Dashboard" frame are prototyped as well!
 Isn’t Figma very convenient? 😊
 </div>

 ## Task 5 - Present Your Prototype

-Now that we’ve prototyped our mockup, let’s see how it works!
-There are two ways to present a mockup in Figma.
+Now that we’ve **prototyped** our **mockup**, let’s see how it works!
+There are two ways to present a **mockup** in Figma.
 First, you can *click* the arrow icon on the top right of the screen.